BLavery/SAMD21-M0-Mini/README.md

 ## Adafruit's CircuitPython:

-CircuitPython is Adafruit's fork of the MicroPython project for the SAMD MCUs.
+CircuitPython is Adafruit's fork/variant of the MicroPython project for the SAMD MCUs.
 (Use MicroPython on STM32 boards, and CircuitPython on SAMD boards.)

 https://circuitpython.readthedocs.io/en/3.x/docs/index.html